Working With Your Period | Respect QLD

 Can you go to the toilet without removing the sponge?

 Yes, you can.
-Going to the toilet with your sponge is safe and will stay inside of you.
+Going to the toilet with your sponge in is safe and it will stay inside the vagina.
 The sponge sits deep inside, away from the opening of the the vagina and the anus.

 Can you re-use a sponge?

 No, sponges are for single use (8 hours) only.
-Using cleaning products on sponges or boiling them can make them break apart and can cause infection.
+Using cleaning products on sponges or boiling them can cause the material to break down, leaving them less effective, and may cause infection.

 What if you don’t want to use a sponge?

-Many workers take the day off when they are on their period.
-Contraception is also available to help regulate, stop or at least reduce your period.
+Many workers take time off when they are menstruating.
+Contraception may be an option for some workers who wish to regulate, stop or reduce the heaviness of menstruation.
 Check with your GP for suitable contraception.

 A note on sponges